Koblenz University of Applied Sciences: Overview

-The six faculties of University of Applied Sciences Koblenz currently offer more than 40 degree courses, including more than 30 bachelor degree courses and more than 10 master's degree courses.
+The six faculties of University of Applied Sciences Koblenz currently offer more than 80 degree courses, including bachelor degree courses and master's degree courses.
 These figures are no more than a snapshot, since the offers are constantly adjusted to current demand trends.
 Some of the degree courses are offered as correspondence courses or integrated degree programs.
 As a result of the Bologna process, Hochschule Koblenz has completed the conversion to bachelor's and master's degree courses.

 Faculty and Sites

 The university spans three campuses in three different cities, Koblenz, Remagen and Höhr-Grenzhausen.

-The opening of the new campus complex in 2009 marked a major milestone in the history of RheinMoselCampus.
+The opening of the new campus complex in 2009 marked a major milestone in the history of Campus Koblenz.
 On a building site of more than 4 acres, a total of 619 rooms (including 28 seminar rooms, 237 offices and a variety of lecture halls and laboratories with high-tech equipment and up-to-date facilities) were built.
-Today, this campus complex accommodates the Faculties of Architecture, Business Administration, Engineering and Social Science as well as the university administration.
+Today, this campus complex accommodates four Faculties as well as the university administration.
 A day nursery run by Studierendenwerk Koblenz is also available on site.

-RheinMoselCampus Koblenz-Karthause
+Campus Koblenz

-The RheinMoselCampus, located in the residential area of Koblenz-Karthause (50°20′10″N 7°34′10″E), accommodates the following university faculties:
+Campus Koblenz, located in the residential area of Koblenz-Karthause (50°20′10″N 7°34′10″E), accommodates the following university faculties: